LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/AccountService/Authentication/Verify.md

 ### Query Parameter

-`includePerms`: boolean (optional), if the Permissions for the Sesion should be included
+`includePerms`: boolean (optional), if the Permissions for the Session should be included